ED questions staffer working at Sushant Singh Rajput's house

 Singh has accused Chakraborty, the purported girlfriend of Rajput, of having befriended his son in May 2019 with the intention of furthering her own career.
 The father also wanted a police investigation to ascertain where the Rs 15 crore, which he claimed was deposited in a bank account held by Rajput, had been transferred.

-The Mumbai police are also probing the alleged suicide case and have questioned several top Bollywood producers and directors in this case.
+The Mumbai police is also probing the alleged suicide case, and has questioned several top Bollywood producers and directors in this case.
 Chakraborty had released a video statement soon after the ED case was filed.

 "I have immense faith in God and the judiciary.
 I believe that I will get justice.
 Even though a lot of horrible things are being said about me on electronic media, I refrain from commenting on the advice of my lawyers as the matter is sub-judice.
 Satyamev Jayate, the truth shall prevail," she had said in the message.
 The Supreme Court, while hearing Chakraborty's plea for transferring the Bihar Police FIR to the Mumbai Police, on Wednesday said that truth behind the "unfortunate" death of a "gifted and talented artist" should come out even as the Centre apprised it of having accepted the Bihar government's recommendation for a CBI probe in the matter.